Lou Doillon

+Doillon started her career as a model during her teenage years and later transitioned into acting and music.
+In the late 1990s and into the 2000s, she appeared in several French films for which she received recognition for her performances, credits that include Bad Company (1999) and Gigola (2010).

+In addition to her acting career, Doillon has pursued a music career, releasing her debut album Places in 2012 to critical acclaim and commercial success.
+Her music blends elements of folk and indie rock.

+Early life and education

-Doillon is the daughter of French writer/director Jacques Doillon and English actress/singer Jane Birkin.
+Doillon was born on 4 September 1982 in Neuilly-sur-Seine, France.
+She is the daughter of French writer/director Jacques Doillon and English actress/singer Jane Birkin.
 She has six brothers and sisters: Kate Barry and Charlotte Gainsbourg on her mother's side, and Lola Doillon, Lili Doillon, Lina Doillon and Lazare Doillon on her father's side.
 Doillon spent her school years between France and Saint Barthélemy until the age of 15, when she dropped out to become a full-time actress.
-In 2002, at the age of 19, she gave birth to Marlowe Mitchell, her son with musician Thomas-John Mitchell.
-Marlowe is named after Christopher Marlowe.

-On 26 July 2022, Doillon gave birth to her second son Laszlo Manel with illustrator Stéphane Manel.

-Doillon is vocal about her support for women's choice for abortions.
-She has spoken about her history of abortions, both by personal choice and for medical reasons.

 Career

 Film and TV

-Doillon started acting at the age of 5, starring in Kung Fu Master directed by Agnès Varda.
+Doillon started acting at age five, starring in Kung Fu Master directed by Agnès Varda.
 She has since worked with directors including Jean Pierre Améris, Jacques Doillon, Guillaume Canet, Abel Ferrara and Maïwenn.

 Modelling

 Doillon started modelling at the age of 16, becoming the ambassador of Givenchy.
-She has since been the face of Vanessa Bruno, Eres, Mango, H&M, Miu Miu, JBrand, Barney's, Gap, Maje and Chloé.
+She has since been the "face" of Vanessa Bruno, Eres, Mango, H&M, Miu Miu, JBrand, Barney's, Gap, Maje and Chloé.
 She was featured alongside Sophia Loren and Penélope Cruz in the Pirelli Calendar.
 Doillon has worked with photographers Inez and Vinoodh, Mario Sorrenti, Mario Testino, Terry Richardson, Bruce Webber, Paolo Reversi, Corinne Day, Mert and Marcus, Ryan McGinley and Glen Lunchford.
 She has collaborated with Lee Cooper and La Redoute as a creative consultant and designer for six collections.